vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 The default system-generated controller certificate generated for SSL/TSL connections will not have the required subject alternate name (SAN) entries.
 Complete the following steps to create a controller certificate:

-1. Log in to the NSX Advanced Load Balancer controller and navigate to **Templates** > **Security** > **SSL/TLS Certificates**.
+1. Log in to the NSX Advanced Load Balancer controller and go to **Templates** > **Security** > **SSL/TLS Certificates**.

 1. Click **Create** and select **Controller Certificate**.
 You can either generate a self-signed certificate, generate CSR, or import a certificate.
 For the purpose of this document, a self-signed certificate is generated.

-1. Provide all required details as per your infrastructure requirements and in the **Subject Alternate Name (SAN)** field, provide IP address and FQDN of all NSX Advanced Load Balancer controllers including NSX Advanced Load Balancer cluster IP and FQDN, and then click **Save**.
+1. Provide all required details as per your infrastructure requirements and in the **Subject Alternate Name (SAN)** field, provide IP address and FQDN of all NSX Advanced Load Balancer controllers including NSX Advanced Load Balancer cluster IP and FQDN, and click **Save**.

     ![Self-signed certificate generation](img/tko-on-vsphere/18.ALB-Certificate.png)

-2. Once the certificate is created, capture the certificate contents as this is required while deploying the Tanzu Kubernetes Grid management cluster.
+2. After the certificate is created, capture the certificate contents as this is required while deploying the Tanzu Kubernetes Grid management cluster.
-  To capture the certificate content, click on the Download icon next to the certificate, and then click **Copy to clipboard** under **Certificate**.
+  To capture the certificate content, click on the Download icon next to the certificate, and click **Copy to clipboard** under **Certificate**.

     ![Copy certificate contents](img/tko-on-vsphere/19.ALB-Certificate-contents.png)

-3. To replace the certificate, navigate to **Administration** > **Settings** > **Access Settings**, and click the pencil icon at the top right to edit the system access settings, and then replace the SSL/TSL certificate and click **Save**.
+3. To replace the certificate, go to **Administration** > **Settings** > **Access Settings**, and click the pencil icon at the top right to edit the system access settings, and then replace the SSL/TSL certificate and click **Save**.

     ![Replace certificate](img/tko-on-vsphere/20.ALB-Cert-replace.png)